GKD-stack/DSC180A-Quarter1-Project/README.md

 The project aims to unravel the genetic architecture underlying disease phenotypes and their expression patterns, addressing questions of genetic variation propagation through gene expression, correlations between genetic liabilities, and the elusive factors contributing to phenotypic variance.

+More Specifically, the project is as follows:
+1. Identifying cis-eQTLs in 1000 Genomes LCLs
+2. Predicting Genetic Risk for Different Diseases in the 1000G Individuals and Plot the Professor's data on the Distribution.

 ## Analysis Overview

 The following analyses form the core of this capstone project: